axeleroy/self-host-planning-poker/README.md

 # Self-host Planning Poker

-A hassle-free Planning Poker application to host on your NAS.
+A hassle-free Planning Poker application to deploy on your NAS.

 ## What is it?